-It goes without saying, creatine has taken the market by storm since it’s introduction in 1993.
-It has become a staple in most lifter’s supplement programs and with good reason – creatine works!
-There are currently quite a few versions of creatine out there, each one trying to outdo the original.
+There’s no doubt that creatine has taken the market by storm since it’s introduction in 1993.
+It has become a staple in most lifter’s supplement programs and with good reason.
+Creatine works!
+There are currently quite a few versions of creatine out there.
+Of course, each one trying to outdo the original.

 - Gains in lean muscle mass